el-03/arknights-automation/README.md

 - firstly, the user has to specify the properties on the

     `src` > `main` > `java` > `config` > `config.properties`

-    The variables that user might only need to change are `deviceName` and `udid`

-- Secondly, the user has to replace the image element of the UI if needed (the existing is using the image element on Samsung A51) in
+- Secondly, the user has to replace the image element of the UI if needed (the existing image element asset is based on Samsung A51) in

     `src` > `main` > `resources` > `imageElements`